napframework/nap-docs/app/manual/05_scene.md

 - The `DECLARE_COMPONENT` macro tells the system which instance of this component to create
 - [getDependentComponents()](@ref nap::Component::getDependentComponents) tells the system that this component depends on a transform

 If your component depends on another component you can `hint` at it.
 In the example above the perspective camera needs a transform to position itself in the world.
 NAP will make sure that if a transform is available it is initialized before the camera is initialized.
 Subsequently: initialization of the camera fails if the transform is not available.
-In JSON we can extend the scene with an entity that holds both the new component and a transform component
+We can extend the scene with an entity that holds both the new component and a transform component:

 ```
 {